tegola-hubs/tegola-hubs.github.com/allanton/index.md

 Lessons learned and the future
 ------------------------------
+Allanton is a great demonstration that small communities can "go it alone" with a small amount of technical help.
+Provided there are a few people like Anne and Hew who are prepared to give their time to the project, no heavyweight organisational structures or government subsidies are needed.
+The project  demonstrated how communities can learn from each other through meetings; it also showed the value of equipment loan for testing links and to reduce the initial investment,

-The future.
-We believe that the current system will work well for at least five years, but what should the community aim for?
+The future:  We believe that the current system will keep the community ahead of the game for at least five years, but what should the community aim for?
 First, the land is criss-crossed by a number of dismantled railway lines and tramways that were built to serve the mines that once operated there.